 As we shall see more convincingly with the Charon data, this apparent change in β does not necessarily mean that the surface properties have changed.
-The change can be readily explained by the differing range of solar phase angles combined with a non-linear phase curve.
-The photometric behavior with solar phase angle ("phase mag" from Tables 2 and 3) is shown in Fig. 3.
-The first thing to note in these new data is the range of solar phase angle is larger than it was for Buie et al. (1997).
-The previous data ranged from 0.59 to 1.95 degrees.
-The new data ranges from 0.32 to 1.74 degrees and half of the new data are at smaller phase than was possible in 1993.
+The change can be readily explained by the differing range of solar phase angles combined with a nonlinear phase curve.
+The photometric behavior with solar phase angle ("phase mag" from Tables 2 and 3) is shown in Figure 3.
+The first thing to note in these new data is that the range of solar phase angle is larger than it was for Buie et al. (1997).
+The previous data ranged from 0°.59 to 1°.95.
+The new data range from 0°.32 to 1°.74 and half of the new data are at smaller phase than was possible in 1993.

-The trends shown in Fig. 3 show just how small the difference is between the 1993 and the 2003 results.
-While the new value for β is clearly a better fit, the mis-fit to the old value is subtle.
-The solid (green) curve on this figure shows the phase behavior of a uniform sphere with the set of Hapke parameters as tabulated in Table 9.
+The trends shown in Figure 3 show just how small the difference is between the 1993 and the 2003 results.
+While the new value for β is clearly a better fit, the misfit to the old value is subtle.
+The solid (green) curve in this figure shows the phase behavior of a uniform sphere with the set of Hapke parameters as tabulated in Table 9.
 Only the V data are plotted since the phase behavior is essentially the same for both filters.
 The dashed blue curve is a linear fit to the points.
-The Hapke-based curve is clearly non-linear but only slightly so.
+The Hapkebased curve is clearly nonlinear but only slightly so.
 The bottom orange curve shows the linear fit to the 1993 data.
-In this curve the range of constraint is indicated with a solid curve and its extrapolation to zero phase is dashed.
-If the linear fit to the new data is constrained to the same range of phase angles the resulting slope is the same as the older data.
-Though the difference is small, the goodness-of-fit is better for the non-linear Hapke-based fit.
-The relevant point of this figure is that the apparent upward trend to β is most likely a direct consequence of a linear fit to a larger range of non-linear data rather than any intrinsic change in surface properties.
-The three solid (black) curves at the top of the figure show the phase curves implied by the Hapke parameters for three different global single-scattering albedos (w = 0.0, 0.7303, 1.0) but adjusting all to the same fictitious zero-phase magnitude to offset them from the data.
-As these curves show, the phase behavior variation with w is larger than the difference between linear and non-linear descriptions.
-This information clearly indicates that the assumption of global Hapke scattering parameters is weak given the large range of w in all surface maps of Pluto.
-However, the data possible from our Earth-based vantage is insufficient to uniquely model this more complicated photometric behavior and we are stuck with a simpler, less-accurate methodology.
+In this curve, the range of constraint is indicated with a solid curve, and its extrapolation to zero phase is dashed.
+If the linear fit to the new data is constrained to the same range of phase angles, the resulting slope is the same as the older data.
+Though the difference is small, the goodness of fit is better for the nonlinear Hapke-based fit.
+The relevant point of this figure is that the apparent upward trend to β is most likely a direct consequence